What is floating on my lake?

 In most instances, the foam we see on the surface of lakes and streams is natural.
 It's created when air mixes with natural organic compounds, such as decomposing plants and animals.
 The mixing or agitation in lakes is commonly caused by wind and wave action; in streams, it may result from water flowing through rapids or over a dam.
 Like other things that float on the surface, the foam will often collect on a downwind or downstream shore, and although it may not be aesthetically pleasing, it is natural and harmless.
 Natural foam tends to off-white, tan, or brown and have a fishy odor.
 Foam caused by detergents will often be white and may have a perfume smell.

 Why is the water yellow or green during the summer?

 Algae grow in lakes during warm summer months.
 In the late winter and early spring, algae are made up of diatoms, which can give the water a yellowish hue during a bloom, or period of high growth.
 In some lakes, green algae are present in late spring and early summer, with strands of filamentous (stringy or hair-like) algae forming on rooted plants or washing up on shore.
 In warmer months, the algae can transition into blue-green algae.
 These can give the water a vibrant green hue and where they form dense mats, can create a smelly, blue-green to gray scum.
 Cooler temperatures, rain, and wind can help dissipate these blooms.

-To learn more about algae in Minnesota, read What's that green stuff?; Minnesota Conservation Volunteer article (wq-s1-90)
+Learn more about algae in Minnesota: What's that green stuff?; Minnesota Conservation Volunteer article (wq-s1-90)

 What causes a root-beer color in some lakes?